buildpacks/docs/content/docs/for-platform-operators/how-to/integrate-ci/tekton.md

 We also recommend using the `Tekton dashboard`.
 To install it, follow the steps in the [dashboard docs][tekton-dashboard-setup], and start the dashboard server.

-> NOTE: If you run Tekton on a Kind or Minikube kubernetes cluster, be sure to set the `coschedule` flag to `disabled` within the `feature-flags` ConfigMap.
+> NOTE: If you run Tekton on a Kind or Minikube Kubernetes cluster, be sure to set the `coschedule` flag to `disabled` within the `feature-flags` ConfigMap.

 ### 2. Install the Buildpacks Task